Engaging face-to-face and online teaching practices

 - Synchronous communication, requiring teacher and learner interaction (ie: Adobe Connect virtual classes and/or office hours).

-CLIPP offers the following professional development opportunities to support teaching staff with the development of their learning and teaching spaces:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with better facilitation practices in all modes of delivery:

 - L&T Webinars – Virtual | Quarterly.
 Check out the virtual webinars offered throughout the year to support quality facilitation practices.

 - L&T Workshops – Virtual or face-to-face | On request.
 Workshops can be organised for your School or Discipline to address your specific facilitation needs for all learning environments.
 View the School specific PD ‘menu’ for some examples.
 Contact your Associate Dean of Teaching Quality or School/CTIQ Learning Designer to see what is, or can be, organised for delivery in your area.

 - Learning Technology Hub - Online | Just-in-time.
 Information on how to use a range of functions within supported learning technologies to enhance your facilitation practices

 - Professional Learning Modules – Online | self-paced | certificate issued on completion.
 The following modules are currently available.
 Further modules are currently under development.